DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/animationConfig/from.md

 - **pop**
  **from** accepts an object with the **opacity** and **scale** fields; each takes a value from 0 to 1.
 Opacity is specified the same way as in the **fade** animation type.
-A scale of 0 hides the widget; a scale of 1 displays the UI component in its default size.
+A scale of 0 hides the UI component; a scale of 1 displays the UI component in its default size.

         <!--JavaScript-->
         from: {